The Contribution of Forensic Nurses in the Criminal Justice System

 Policy Advocacy

-Forensic nurses are also advocates for public policy changes that improve responses to violence and abuse.
-Their insights inform legislation on issues such as domestic violence, human trafficking, and elder abuse, driving systemic improvements in both healthcare and justice (McGuire & London, 2019).
+Forensic nurses are also influential advocates for public policy changes that improve societal responses to violence and abuse.
+Their unique insights from working directly with victims inform legislation on issues such as domestic violence, elder abuse, and human trafficking.
+For example, they may lobby for mandatory reporting laws, increased funding for forensic programs, or improved access to victim services.
+Through their advocacy, forensic nurses drive systemic reforms that enhance both healthcare and justice systems (McGuire & London, 2019).

 The Contribution of Forensic Nurses in the Criminal Justice System is profound and multifaceted.
 By combining medical expertise with legal knowledge, forensic nurses play a pivotal role in bridging the gap between healthcare and law enforcement.
 They ensure that victims receive compassionate, holistic care while providing critical evidence to support criminal investigations.
 Despite the challenges they face, forensic nurses continue to enhance the integrity of the justice system and improve outcomes for victims of crime.
 As the field of forensic nursing evolves, its impact on healthcare and law enforcement will undoubtedly grow, cementing its importance in modern society.